Syllabus Grade Calculator

 How to Use the Syllabus Grade Calculator

-The calculator works in four simple steps.
+The weighted grade calculator works in four simple steps.

 Step 1: Enter Course Categories